-- 1. During the first five hours of the run-in operation, use a fuel mixture ratio of 20:1. - 2.
+- During the first five hours of the run-in operation, use a fuel mixture ratio of 20:1. - 2.
 During the next five hours of run-in, use a fuel mixture ratio of 50:1.

-- 4. When filling fuel, clean the fuel inlet port and surrounding area so foreign matter does not enter the fuel tank. - 5.
+- 3. Stop the engine before filling with fuel. - 4.
+When filling fuel, clean the fuel inlet port and surrounding area so foreign matter does not enter the fuel tank. - 5.
 When supplying fuel from a portable container, make sure that the fuel in the container is clean.
 Do not use the fuel in the bottom of the container as it may contain impurities. - 6.
-Wipe up any fuel that is spilled. - 7.
-After fueling, securely install the cap so that water and other foreign matter will not enter the tank. - 8.
-Put enough fuel in the tank to complete your boating schedule with a safety margin. - 9.
-Do not use a polyethylene container as a spare fuel tank, because polyethylene will eventually deteriorate and crack.
+Wipe up any fuel that is spilled. - After fueling, securely install the cap so that water and other foreign matter will not enter the tank. - Put enough fuel in the tank to complete your boating schedule with a safety margin. - Do not use a polyethylene container as a spare fuel tank, because polyethylene will eventually deteriorate and crack.